Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 Just-in-Time (JIT) User Provisioning is a method to provision users to Asgardeo during federated authentication.
 A service provider (SP) initiates the authentication request, and the user gets redirected to Asgardeo.
 Finally, Asgardeo redirects the user to an external Identity Provider (IdP) for authentication.
 JIT provisioning gets triggered when Asgardeo receives a positive authentication response from the external identity provider.
-In such scenarios, Asgardeo will provision the user to its internal user store along with the user claims obtained from the authentication response.
+In such a scenario, Asgardeo will provision the user to its internal user store along with the user claims obtained from the authentication response.

 ::: tip